-Summer flowers abound!
+- Summer flowers abound!
+Company’s coming!
 Choose summer color to accent your garden or patio.
-Plant flowers such as cosmos, snapdragons, salvias, lisianthus, vinca rosea and zinnias.
+Plant flowers such as Cosmos, Snapdragons, Salvias, Vinca rosea, and Zinnias.

-Feed vegetables, perennials, containers, and hanging baskets with a water-soluble fertilizer.
-We recommend E.B.
-Stone Fish Emulsion or Maxsea All Purpose Fertilizer.
+- Feed vegetables, perennials, containers, and hanging baskets with a water-soluble fertilizer.
+We recommend PW Organics Fish On or Maxsea All Purpose Fertilizer.
 Avoid feeding during the heat of day.

-Fertilize camellias, azaleas and rhododendrons with E.B.
-Stone Organics Azalea, Camellia and Gardenia Food.
+- Fertilize Camellias, Azaleas, and Rhododendrons with E.B.
+Stone Organics Azalea, Camellia, and Gardenia Food.
 Always feed when soil is damp.
 Top dress with Azalea, Camellia and Gardenia Soil or Sloat Forest Mulch Plus to conserve moisture.

-Feed your shrubs and garden beds with E.B.
+- Feed your shrubs and garden beds with E.B.
 Stone Organics All Purpose Food.
-Again, always feed when soil is damp and water again after application.
+Always feed when soil is damp and water again after application.

-Spray small transplants and water thirsty plants with Wilt Stop to reduce drought stress.
+- Spray small transplants and water thirsty plants with Bonide Wilt Stop to reduce drought stress.

-Check shade shrubs for thrips.
+- Check shade shrubs for thrips.
 (Key symptom: silvering of leaves with black specks).
 Spray with Horticultural Oil or Organocide 3-in-1, as needed.
 Apply late in the day to prevent leaf scorch.

-Monitor whiteflies — use sticky traps, thin out dense branches for air circulation, and use earth worm castings as a mulch around susceptible plants to discourage them.
-Using a reflective mulch or strips of foil will help repel them.
+- Monitor whiteflies — use sticky traps, thin out dense branches for air circulation, and apply earth worm castings as a mulch around susceptible plants to discourage them.
+Using a reflective mulch or a Nu Vue Plant Halo will repel them.

-Check fuchsias for fuchsia mite, if found, cut back 6” from infected site.
+- Check fuchsias for fuchsia mite: If found, cut back 6” from the infected site.

-Set yellow jacket traps at the perimeter of yard (not near eating areas) to discourage yellow jackets from visiting.
+- Set yellow jacket traps at the perimeter of the yard (not near eating areas) to discourage yellow jackets from visiting.